You sign up for a Spartan Race, it is some months further away, but now you need you are in need of some obstacle course workout ideas.

 On trails, every step requires stability, and that works your calves.

 Ankles, knees, shins, and hips will be thankful to you just to be avoiding the "hard" pavement.

 Running on trails can burn up to 10% calories than running on the road.

-Mix the running with plyometrics exercises, below you'll find some with video tutorials.
+Mix the running with plyometrics exercises, at the end of the post you'll find some with video tutorials.

 Tips to stay alive

 Remember that you'll be in the "wildness", so prepare for the worst.

 You could not find water so bring it with you, same goes for food, bandages, etc.

 A hydration pack is essential, and pack also a lightweight jacket in case the weather change.